reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 </Sandpack>

 It is correct that `createConnection` is a dependency.
-However, this code is a bit fragile because someone could edit the `App` component to pass an inline function as the value of this prop.
-In that case, its value would be different every time the `App` component re-renders, so the Effect might re-synchronize too often.
+However, this code is a bit fragile because someone could edit the `App` Component to pass an inline function as the value of this prop.
+In that case, its value would be different every time the `App` Component re-renders, so the Effect might re-synchronize too often.
 To avoid this, you can pass `isEncrypted` down instead:

 <Sandpack>